 Describe the families assisted (including the racial and ethnic status of families assisted).

-91.520(a) - Note IDIS Table 2 produces inaccurate data and has been eliminated from this section and written into the Narrative section.
+91.520(a) - Note: the IDIS Table in Section CR-10 produces inaccurate data and has been eliminated from this section and written into the below Narrative.